meddlem/XY/readme.md

-# XY model simulation
+# XY simulation
-Uses Wolff single cluster algorithm
+XY model simulation based on Wolff single cluster algorithm

+- Use with "-T" flag to input temperature instead of inverse temperature